hsbyte/cookie-bar-consent/README.md

 ### JSON

-> If `navigator.language` does not match with any of the data below, the language will default to english.
+> If `navigator.language` does not match with any of the data below, the language will default to English.
 You may also want to add more languages to the json file: `cookiebar.dat`.

 ```bash
 [